Credit Utilization Under 10%: Does It Actually Boost Your Credit Score?

 Does Keeping Utilization Under 10% Actually Boost Your Score?

 Short answer: yes, but with important caveats.
-During my eight-month experiment, I saw my score jump 23 points when I dropped from 28% to 8% utilization.
-But the biggest gains happened between 30% and 15%, not between 15% and 10%.
+Typical score improvement patterns show a jump of roughly 20+ points when dropping from around 28% to 8% utilization — but the biggest gains happen between 30% and 15%, not between 15% and 10%.

 What’s the Difference Between 10%, 5%, and 1% Utilization?

-But here’s what’s interesting: individual card utilization mattered more than I thought.
-Having one card at 40% utilization tanked my score even when my overall utilization was only 12%.
-The scoring models really don’t like seeing any single card maxed out.
+Individual card utilization matters significantly.
+Having one card at 40% utilization can hurt a score even when overall utilization is only 12%.
+The scoring models penalize any single card that is heavily loaded.

 The biggest lesson?
 Don’t obsess over the difference between 5% and 10% utilization when you could focus on keeping every card under 30%.